 Goal: Assess the reliability and sensitivity of next-generation prion detection methodology on a variety of bodily tissues, fluids and environmental sources.

 Goal: Examine how composting could be used to deactivate CWD prions, potentially providing a solution to longstanding challenges in deer carcass disposal.

-Goal: Determine key reproductive parameters, such as litter size, in each bear management zone and support decision making for bear management.
+Goal: Determine key reproductive parameters, such as litter size and frequency, in each bear management zone.
+Report dens here.